▶ Shared “Guarded” data loses its protection

 ▶ Secures backups, server memory, and endpoint storage

 ▶ Cy4Secure is interoperable with all security schemes

-Other solutions make use of transport protocols such as SSL (Secure Sockets Layer), TLS (Transport Layer Security), and VPN (Virtual Private Network) to stretch the boundary of the security domain and temporarily encompass visting machines to safely exchange data.
-Unfortunately, once the data leaves one security domain (source) to another (intermediate or destination), the sender now has to trust that the receving machine and its unknown environment will somehow keep the data safe.
+A security domain is generally a collection of computers, servers, and users that are trusted to exchange data and are protected by network security filters, inspectors, and firewalls.
+However, when data leaves one security domain and enters another, the new domain, is by default, not trusted and the data must be decrypted prior to transfer, thereby losing protection.
+Modern network architectures make use of transport protocols such as SSL (Secure Sockets Layer), TLS (Transport Layer Security), and VPN (Virtual Private Network) to stretch the boundary of the security domain and temporarily encompass visiting machines to safely exchange data.
+Unfortunately, once the data leaves one security domain (source) to another (intermediate or destination), the sender now has to trust the recipient and its environment to keep the data safe.

-Cy4Secure introduces the concept of a “data security domain” where once data is encrypted, it remains secure in its own domain and access can be controlled by the sender no matter where the data is shared.
-If Cy4Secure protected data is passed to intermediate applications/machines such as an email server or a cloud sharing storage the data remains encrypted and unusable if a breach occurs.
-Once at the sender’s destination the data remains encrypted until the recipient is authenticated by Cy4Secure as someone authorized by the data owner or application to access the data.
+Cy4Secure introduces “data element security domain” where once data is encrypted, it remains secure and access can be controlled by the owner no matter where the data resides.
+Once this protected data is passed to intermediate applications/machines such as a web application server or a cloud compute instance, the data remains encrypted and unusable in the event of a breach.
+Upon arrival at the destination endpoint, the data remains encrypted until the recipient is authenticated by Cy4Secure as someone authorized by the data owner or application to access the data.